Avaiga/taipy-doc/docs/tutorials/articles/using_tables/index.md

 In our code, we also made use of the  *class_name* property mentioned earlier, and we applied two Stylekit table classes: **rows-bordered** and **rows-similar**.
 The **rows-similar** class removes the default 0.5 opacity from odd rows.
-While it wasn't necessary, using it does enhance the table's appearance when applying our **highlight-row** style.
+While it wasn't necessary, using it does enhance the table's appearance when applying our **highlight-row** CSS class.

 ## Modifying Data

 Tables offer various properties for modifying data within the table.
 Notably, the *on_edit*, *on_add*, and *on_delete* properties can receive user-defined **callback** functions.
-This function is executed when you interact with the table, but it only appears when you specify the relevant data modification property.
+These functions are executed when you interact with the table.
+The interaction element appear when the table is explicitly defined as *editable*.

-Taipy doesn't come with default functions for these properties, so we'll define each function ourselves to match our specific needs.
-We're also including the [notify](../../../userman/gui/notifications.md) function within our data modification callback functions to send notifications to the user about their changes.
+Although Taipy comes with default callback function implementation for these properties, we will define each function ourselves to match our specific needs.
+We're also including the [*notify()*](../../../userman/gui/notifications.md) function within our data modification callback functions to send notifications to the user about their changes.

 ## Editing (*on_edit*)

-When the *on_edit* property is used, new buttons with a pencil icon are added to each cell.
+When the *editable* property is used, new buttons with a pencil icon are added to each cell.
-Clicking it allows the user to modify the value of that cell, then clicking the tick triggers the callback function:
+Clicking it allows the user to modify the value of that cell.
+If *on_edit* is set to a callback function, then clicking the tick triggers the callback function:

 ![Editing](images/tables-on_edit.gif){width=50% : .tp-image-border }